12 Reasons to Invest in Digital Marketing Strategy

 12. Customer engagement

 Being able to directly interact with your customers is a crucial part of driving sales.
+Social media provides the perfect platform to do that without investing in additional software.

 - You can earn positive comments and re-share them as posts